Hey, I'm Brittany Markides.

 In a nutshell.

-After an accidental career in web development, I trained and worked as a dietitian.
+After a career in web development, I trained and worked as a dietitian.
 I kept finding ways to merge these interests, leading me to commence a PhD in digital health behaviour interventions.
 I’ve found my happy place in this space, where I leverage my experience as a designer, clinician, programmer, researcher, and entrepreneur.

 Designing for positive parent feeding practises.